GreenMind publishes authoritative and detailed guides to the things you're curious about.

-9. The Irritating Clothes and Meal Moths
+9. Clothes Moths and Meal Moths

 You may see this little insect buzzing through the air in your house, especially near the kitchen.
 It is a bonafide pest, but the moth itself never eats anything.
 It is the caterpillar that you may never see that actually does the damage.